digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/security.rst

 If Canton is responsible for the storage of the private keys (i.e. we are using envelope encryption) the manual rotation of keys requires not only the creation of a new KMS key but also the re-encryption of our data with it.
-To do this Canton node administrators can request a :ref:`manual rotation of the KMS wrapper key through the Canton console <manual-aws-ksm-key-rotation>`.
+To do this Canton node administrators can request a :ref:`manual rotation of the KMS wrapper key through the Canton console <manual-kms-wrapper-key-rotation>`.

 Satisfied Requirements
 ~~~~~~~~~~~~~~~~~~~~~~